valiobar/e-commerce-nextjs-vb/README.md

 2. **No Payment Processing**: Checkout button is present but doesn't process payments
 3. **No Search Functionality**: Product list shows all products without search capability (sorting is available)
 4. **Client-Side Cart**: Store cart persistence is client-side only (localStorage)
-5. **No Product Filtering**: Products can be sorted but not filtered by category or other attributes
+5. **Category Filtering Only**: Products can be filtered by category, but not by other attributes (e.g., price range, brand)

 ## Known Limitations

 - Store cart data is stored only in browser localStorage (clears if user clears browser data)
 - No product search functionality (sorting by title, price, discount, and rating is available)
-- No product filtering by category or other attributes
+- Limited product filtering (only by category, not by price range, brand, or other attributes)
 - Checkout functionality is not implemented (UI only, orders are saved to database)
 - Images are loaded from external URLs (DummyJSON CDN)
 - Admin authentication is separate from customer accounts